peterlnewton/LocalSimulation/README.md

 Woulnd't be here without their work exposing the API.

-I've taken it a step further, and abtracted the implementation through an using Blueprint Actor.
+I've taken it a step further, and abtracted the implementation using a Blueprint Actor.
 Now you can control low level physics with just a few commands in Blueprint. :)

 ## Why
 This was made to allow you to easily ignore world forces for physics simulations i.e. playing catch on a train.
 Imagine now you can play catch, and the simulation would respond in a way that the world isn't moving at all.
 Allowing for predictable results in environment that require this behavior.